ShubhamJoshi-1994/learn-actions/NOTES.md

 2. Next added a step to copy `.env.staging` to `.env`.
 And Showing the `.env` file using CAT command.

 3. Created main and releases branch.
 Going filter workflows by the branch

+4. Create a workflow to create a PR of release branch with main branch whenever a commit is pushed to the main branch.